jasonz666/configs/README.md

 # my-configs
-any config files for *nix using.
+any config files or scripts for *nix using.